 Tax Year: The annual accounting period for reporting income and keeping records.
 There are two types of tax years – the calendar year and the fiscal year.
 A calendar year runs from January 1st until December 31st, while a fiscal year runs for twelve consecutive months ending on the last day of any month (except December).

 There are various laws and regulations that companies must comply with when it comes to structuring their business and its operations.
-If you have questions about taxation or accounting terms, or would like help with any aspect of starting or operating a business, you can start with a free initial review of your situation from an experienced tax attorney near you.
+If you have questions about taxation or accounting terms, or would like help navigating through your business tax obligations, you may want to consult with an experienced tax lawyer in your area.